Riverview at Hobson GroveVisit Website

 Reopening for the 2023 season on March 14 — Enjoy spectacular views from the cupola while seeing how the Victorian upper class lived at Bowling Green’s historic house museum, Riverview at Hobson Grove.
 Built by Atwood and Juliet VanMeter Hobson on a hill overlooking the Barren River, this historic landmark has been restored to its original splendor and is listed on the National Register.
 An official site on the Civil War Discovery Trail, the house was used for storage of Confederate munitions when the Rebel forces held Bowling Green.

 Riverview is an elegant interpretation of a prosperous Victorian home of the 1860 to 1890 period and invites visitors to experience the life of a 19th century family and their servants.
 Seasonal and specialty tours are offered throughout the year highlighting celebrations of the era and various aspects of the lifestyle.

-There is a small gift shop on site, and the house is available for group tours.
+There is a small gift shop on site, and the house is available for group tours and gatherings.
 Additionally, many special programs are presented throughout the year including the Victorian Antique and Garden Festival, Christmas Candlelight Tours and other events concentrating mainly on Civil War and Victorian subjects.
 Group discounts and military discounts are available.

 - Meeting Space on-site: